apache/lucenenet/src/Lucene.Net.QueryParser/overview.md

 6. Standard Builders - convert QueryNode's into several lucene representations.
 Supported conversion is using a 2.4 compatible logic

-7. QueryNode tree's can be converted to a lucene 2.4 syntax string, using toQueryString
+7. QueryNode tree's can be converted to a lucene 2.4 syntax string, using ToQueryString()

 ### Design